threedworld-mit/tdw/Documentation/lessons/vr/oculus_touch.md

 *For more information regarding collision detection, [read this](../physx/collisions.md).*

-The Oculus Touch rig has a small collider at its base.
+The Oculus Touch rig can send basic haptics data.
+The rig has a small collider at its base.
 Each palm has a Rigidbody and a collider.
-The base and the palms will be detected if [collision detection is enabled](../physx/collisions.md).
+The base and the palms will be detected if [collision detection is enabled](../physx/collisions.md) as if they were standard TDW objects.
 If you are using [PyImpact](../audio/py_impact.md) (see below), tapping your hands together will create a faint sound.

 ## Audio